 PROMOTION MATERIALS & PRIVATE LESSONS

-Another often overlooked item is the usage of video footage and photos of the dancers performances.
+Another often overlooked item is the usage of video footage and photos of the professional dancer’s performances.

-Make sure that it is spelled out clearly that the dancer has the rights to use the video footage and photographs from his/her performances.
+Make sure that it is spelled out clearly that the dancer has the right to use the video footage and photographs from his/her performances.

 I have seen this issue come up again and again and it’s best to cover this issue in writing before the festival begins.

-Both the promoter and the dancer should also agree on the hours that the freelance dancer can conduct private dance lessons.
+Both the organizer and the professional dancer should also agree on the hours that the dancer can conduct private dance lessons.

-Over the past 15 years I have been fortunate to live and work and in Europe, the Caribbean, North America and Asia.
-I also travelled internationally frequently and was able to attend many weekend Salsa, Bachata and or Kizomba festivals and events.
+Over the past 15 years, I have been fortunate to live and work in Europe, the Caribbean, North America, and Asia.
+I also traveled internationally frequently and was able to attend many weekend Salsa, Bachata, and or Kizomba festivals and events.

 Most of the best run festivals I have attended around the world have been small to medium size festivals held by a local dance association or school.